 For us, music is a way life, and we are pleased to offer Edmonton a new place where music can be discovered and appreciated. in 2015, 99ten hosted the very first show at our festival; a sold out HUMANS show.
-Keep your eyes peeled for more performances in 2016!
+Keep your eyes peeled for more performances in this exciting venue!

 105 street, Jasper ave

 Beaver Hills Park on Jasper ave is a beautiful and underutilized park right in the heart of downtown.
 It will once again host the popular “Produce in the Park”; an afternoon of live music from some of Edmonton’s top electronic producers.